CypherZox/ActivePam/README.md

 ## Screenshots
 * Sign Up <br/>
-User can sign up with eighther email and password or google account.
+Users can sign up with eighther email and password or a google account.
 Code handles errors if email is already used for another existing account. <br/>Developed using firebase authentication services.<br/>
 [code](https://github.com/CypherZox/ActivePam/blob/master/lib/screens/register.dart) <br/>
 ![](sign_up_new.gif)